Go Back

 For a frost quake to occur, there must be sufficient water present, and this water must be located deep within the ground.
 This happens most frequently in areas where there has been a great deal of precipitation in a relatively short period.
 The precipitation can be in the form of rain, sleet or a mixture of wet weather conditions that have saturated the ground saturated deep down.
 The severity of the cracking of the soil depends on the amount of water present.

-When temperatures are at the freezing point, water located deep underground can begin to freeze.
-When the temperature drops rapidly, within approximately 12 to 48 hours, water that has collected below the surface of the ground freezes solid and expands quickly.
+When temperatures are at the freezing point, water deep underground can begin to freeze.
+When the temperature drops rapidly, within approximately 12 to 48 hours, water that has collected below the ground's surface freezes solid and expands quickly.
 This change cracks the ground, including rock, around the solid ice formation.

 An abundance of snow will prevent frost quakes from occurring.
 This is because snow acts as an insulator when it is deep enough.
-The presence of as little as 6 inches of snow is enough to keep the freezing air from affecting the ground when the temperature drops rapidly, thus preventing frost quakes from taking place.
+As little as 6 inches of snow is enough to keep the freezing air from affecting the ground when the temperature drops rapidly, thus preventing frost quakes.

 GET THE FREE ACCUWEATHER APP